Albert Merlin: Contributions

 On retiring from Saint-Gobain, Merlin founded and directed the journal Societal, which publishes economic and social analyses written by academics as well as business leaders.
-In 2000 he participated in creating the PRESAJE institute (Prospective et Recherches sur le Droit, la Justice et l'Economie), a think tank specialized in analyzing the interaction between law and economics.
+In 2000, he participated in creating the PRESAJE institute (Prospective et Recherches sur le Droit, la Justice et l'Economie), a think tank specialized in analyzing the interaction between law and economics.
 He was vice-president of PRESAJE.

 Publications

-Merlin wrote a book with Michel Drancourt ("Demain la croissance", Growth to-morrow) and is the author of many economic essays, as well as articles published in leading publications including Les Echos, le Monde and Le Figaro.
+Merlin wrote a book with Michel Drancourt ("Demain la croissance", Growth tomorrow) and is the author of many economic essays, as well as articles published in leading publications including Les Echos, le Monde and Le Figaro.
 In 2003, he was awarded the Abramson Scroll by the National Association for Business Economics (NABE) for co-authoring with Paul Horne, an American economist, a survey of the economic impact of corporate poor governance in the US.

 Distinctions

 He is a former co-chairman of the European Council of Economists, sponsored by The Conference Board of New York and Brussels.
 He is also a member of the National Association for Business Economics in the U.S.

-Merlin was made knight of the Order of the Legion of Honour Légion d'honneur.
+Merlin was made a knight of the Order of the Legion of Honour Légion d'honneur.